Hamburg Noir

 It looked like the Ossis, who were separated from the locals by a swaying chain-link fence, had ripped a toilet out of the ground in the restroom on their side of the stadium.
 Three guys held it up above their pale SS-tattooed chests like some kind of war trophy.

 Before her eyes fully adjusted to the darkness, she identified her target in the far corner of the room.
-Standing at the end of the crowded bar was a blond hipster with two day’s growth of beard and a bulge under the arm of a too-new leather jacket.
-He seemed more interested in the doorway than the topless biker chicks next to him painting each other’s breasts with brown-and-white St. Pauli stripes.
+Standing at the end of the crowded bar was a blond hipster with two days’ growth of beard and a bulge under the arm of a too-new leather jacket.
+He seemed more interested in the doorway than the topless biker chicks next to him who were painting each other’s breasts with brown-and-white St. Pauli stripes.

 The better part of Edda wanted to warn her dealer, but his skinny shadow was already swaying in the doorway.
 Besides, that wasn’t the plan.
 She was supposed to make an impression.

 Edda swung into the narc’s path and punched him in the windpipe with the heel of her good hand.
 While he grabbed his throat and gasped for air, she kneed him in the groin.
 Watching him collapse to the sticky concrete floor, she resisted the urge to sidekick him in the face.
-No sense getting blood on her white boxing shoes.
+No sense in getting blood on her white boxing shoes.
 The Adidas Box Hogs had cost her two hundred euro at the sports store on Schanzenstrasse.

 Looking up, she saw a throng of leather vests with one-percenter patches studiously avoiding eye contact with her.
-God Bless St. Pauli, she thought.
+God bless St. Pauli, she thought.
 Everybody here knew the difference between an insider and an outsider.
 And nobody liked the cops.

 * * *

-In the parking lot outside the stadium, Edda jumped into the passenger side of the monster pickup.
+In the parking lot outside the stadium, Edda jumped into the passenger side of a monster pickup.
 The door was covered with primer.
 It squeaked shut as the dealer burned rubber, fishtailing his way out of the lot in the shadow of the bunker.

 For a brief moment, Edda wondered if he was stupid enough to lead the cops to her loft.
 But he made a smoking right at Feldstrasse, scattering cursing jaywalkers in his wake.